hanbollar/hbout/README.md

 - 🎓 Earned a BSE in [Computer Science : Digital Media Design](https://catalog.upenn.edu/undergraduate/programs/digital-media-design-bse/) and an MSE in [Computer Graphics in Game Technology](https://www.cis.upenn.edu/graduate/program-offerings/mse-in-computer-graphics-and-game-technology/) from [Penn](https://www.upenn.edu/).
 The place was like a candy shop of things todo - did some TAing (covering math,cs,physics,art,etc), earned some awards, and met a lot of great people (shout out [CG@Penn](cg.cis.upenn.edu)) ~

-- 🎨 Have been heavily involved in the computer graphics communites - Penn Siggraph, Penn AWE, have a [Siggraph Member Profile](https://www.siggraph.org/inside-siggraph/member-profiles/profile/?member=hannah-bollar), joined Khronos, and a few other things on the way.
+- 🎨 Have been heavily involved in the computer graphics communites - Penn Siggraph, Penn AWE, have a [Siggraph Member Profile](https://www.siggraph.org/inside-siggraph/member-profiles/profile/?member=hannah-bollar), joined Khronos, and a few other things that are still on the way.

 - 🔢 Teaching && Mentoring is important to me - it takes a village to succeed.
 I couldnt have gotten to where I am without the many mentors and mentees along the way.
 Honestly, the best interaction is seeing someone else's enthusiasm discovering something new and half the time I also learn something in the process.
 Some ways I mentor - GenHeration, Polygence, Guest Lecturing at Universities, and plain old just email answering (hello to all you internet people :D ).